DanielMazurkiewicz/universal_8bit_bus/README.md

 List of standardized command constants:
 * 00h - getExpansionCardId - returns to buffer expansion card ID
 * 01h - getExpansionCardName - returns number of characters of expansion card name followed by name encoded in ASCII
-* 02h - getFunctions - returns number of functions that expansion card have implemented (single card can have many functions, for example autdio in, out, video in and out), followed by list of functions:
+* 02h - getFunctions - returns number of functions that expansion card have implemented, followed by list of functions (single card may have many functions, for example audio in and out, video in and out on one board):
   - 00h - video out
   - 01h - video in (camera, grabber)
   - 02h - audio out
   - 03h - audio in
-  - 04h - image out (printers, plotters)
+  - 04h - image out (printers, plotters, braile bars)
   - 05h - image in (scanners)
   - 06h - keyboard, button
   - 07h - joystick